Buy or Sell Esports Entertainment Group Inc. (GMBL) Stock Now | Don't Try to Be a Top Gun

 GMBL’s Market Performance

-GMBL stocks went down by -23.13% for the week, with a monthly drop of -38.17% and a quarterly performance of -71.08%, while its annual performance rate touched -96.66%.
-The volatility ratio for the week stands at 17.18% while the volatility levels for the past 30 days are set at 14.64% for Esports Entertainment Group Inc..
-The simple moving average for the period of the last 20 days is -28.70% for GMBL stocks with a simple moving average of -91.24% for the last 200 days.
+GMBL stocks went up by 5.14% for the week, with a monthly drop of -15.92% and a quarterly performance of -45.39%, while its annual performance rate touched -95.88%.
+The volatility ratio for the week stands at 24.90% while the volatility levels for the past 30 days are set at 16.22% for Esports Entertainment Group Inc..
+The simple moving average for the period of the last 20 days is -0.47% for GMBL stocks with a simple moving average of -88.23% for the last 200 days.

 Analysts’ Opinion of GMBL